top of page

 Pressure Points and Their Connection to Body Systems

 Reflexology is based on the idea that specific pressure points on the feet correspond to different organs and systems within the body.
 Practitioners believe that by stimulating these points, they can positively influence the corresponding bodily systems.
 For example, pressure applied to the tips of the toes is thought to affect the head and brain, while areas on the heel are believed to correspond to the lower back and legs.
+The practice involves a detailed understanding of the feet's anatomy and its supposed connections to the rest of the body.
+By focusing on specific pressure points, reflexologists aim to restore balance and promote health throughout the body.

 Common Foot Problems and Their Whole-Body Impact